Flux-Activated Resonant Control of a Bosonic Quantum Memory

-The performance of the Givens rotation and state preparation are estimated to be limited by transmon dephasing, followed by comparable contributions of $T_1$ and coherent errors~\cite{sm}.
-The effect of each decoherence channel can be understood in terms of the overlap of JC levels with the corresponding jump operators.
-The transmon pure dephasing, described by $\sigma_z$, translates into a depolarization within each excitation manifold as $\langle N\pm|\sigma_z|N\mp\rangle=1$, without introducing pure dephasing as $\langle N\pm|\sigma_z|N\pm\rangle=0$.
-In the limit of the long coherence times of the memory mode, the transmon loss dominates the JC level relaxation.
-Under this condition, photon loss events are described by $\langle (N-1)\pm|\sigma^-|N\pm\rangle=\langle (N-1)\mp|\sigma^-|N\pm\rangle=0.5$, leading to an effective JC lifetime twice that of the transmon $T_1$, and which does not suffer from bosonic enhancement at higher excitation levels.
-The modest coherences of this particular transmon also limits the duration of the individual JC drives, which in turn results in coherent leakages due to limited selectivity.
-A full master equation simulation using these error models is consistent with the experimental observations~\cite{sm}.
+The performance of the Givens rotation and state preparation are limited mainly by transmon dephasing, followed by coherent errors and transmon $T_1$~\cite{sm}.
+The effect of each decoherence channel can be understood in terms of the matrix element of JC levels with the corresponding jump operators.
+Interestingly, transmon pure dephasing does not lead to dephasing of the JC levels, as the corresponding jump operator $\hat{\sigma}_z$ has zero matrix element $\langle N\pm|\sigma_z|N\pm\rangle=0$.
+Instead, it translates to depolarisation within each excitation manifold with corresponding matrix element $\langle N\pm|\sigma_z|N\mp\rangle=1$.

+In the limit of long coherence times of the memory mode, the energy decay of the resonant system is predominantly defined by the transmon relaxation rate corresponding to the jump operator $\hat{\sigma}^-$.
+The matrix elements defining the loss of energy are $\langle (N\mathrm{-}1)\pm|\sigma^-|N\pm\rangle=\langle (N\mathrm{-}1)\mp|\sigma^-|N\pm\rangle=0.5$, indicating that the energy decay rate of the composite system is half that of the transmon regardless of $N$.
+In this implementation, the durations of the individual drives are limited by the effective lifetime of the system on resonance.
+This constraint results in coherent errors caused by leakages to spectator JC levels.
+A full master equation simulation with these error sources taken into account consistently reproduces experimental observations~\cite{sm}.